prashantsaini1/titanium-imagepicker/README.md

 </br>

-3. **resizeAsAspect()**: Returns the image as blob by resizing to specified width/height & keeping aspect ratio correct.
+3. **resizeAsAspect(filePath, width, height)**: Returns the image as blob by resizing to specified width/height & keeping aspect ratio correct.
 Resizes using higher dimension from width/height.

 | Argument        | Description           | Optional  |
 | -------------   |:--------------------- | :------------------------- |